jammsen/docker-sons-of-the-forest-dedicated-server/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Please provide screenshots to help explain your problem.
+(Not every problem is known, this helps out a lot)

 **Software (please complete the following information):**
  - OS: